 Teams in different time zones align somehow

-With remote workers in various time zones, schedules rarely align.
+With managing virtual teams in various time zones, schedules rarely align.
 But Teamflow companies with global workers are finding at least some time where everyone is online at the same time.
 Donna Flynn, a VP of Global Talent for Steelcase, wrote for Harvard Business Review that: "At Steelcase, we all understand that the rhythm of a global team is not a perfect 9-5 melody.
 But understanding something can be very different from living it.”

 Even as workers increasingly return to physical offices (even if in a hybrid way), a significant number of employees will remain drawn to the perks of “work from anywhere,” particularly with countries, states, and cities offering relocation incentives: for example, Tulsa offers a cool $10,000 for remote workers to relocate to the city.